-- A. Preserving Evidence - 1.
-It is recommended that the victim preserve evidence as proof of criminal activity.
+- 1. It is recommended that the victim preserve evidence as proof of criminal activity.
 After an incident of sexual assault and domestic violence, it is recommended to seek medical attention as soon as possible at the nearest medical facility including Jefferson Hospital, Washington Township, or Inspira Hospital, Woodbury.
 In New Jersey, evidence may be collected even if you choose not to make a report to law enforcement.
 Each county will have a policy and procedure allowing the evidence to be preserved for at least 90 days and up to five years, affording the Complainant the opportunity to determine if evidence will be turned over to the police.
 The Complainant will be informed of the county procedure for evidence storage and correct steps if they want to proceed with prosecution. - 2.
 It is important that the victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved and may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order. - 3.
 In circumstances of sexual assault, if Complainants do not opt for forensic evidence collection, healthcare providers can still treat injuries and take steps to address concerns of pregnancy, and/or sexually transmitted disease.
 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible criminal prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If the Complainant chooses not to make a complaint regarding an incident, he or she, nevertheless, should consider speaking with law enforcement to preserve evidence in the event that the Complainant changes her/his mind at a later date.

-- 4. Victims of sexual assault, domestic violence, staking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents, if they have any, that would be useful to College hearing boards/investigators or police.
+If the Complainant chooses not to make a complaint regarding an incident, he or she, nevertheless, should consider speaking with law enforcement to preserve evidence in the event that the Complainant changes her/his mind at a later date. - 4.
+Victims of sexual assault, domestic violence, staking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents, if they have any, that would be useful to College hearing boards/investigators or police.
 Complainants are encouraged to preserve evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 5.
 Although the College encourages all members of its community to report violations of this policy to law enforcement, it is the Complainant's choice whether or not to make such a report and Complainants have the right to decline to notify the police. - 6.
-A Sexual Assault Nurse Examiner (S.A.N.E.) can be requested by a Complainant at the hospital or by calling SERV. - B. Protection Orders - While the College does not have the authority to issue orders of protection, Complainants have the right to obtain a protection order.
-The Office of Safety and Security (856- 681-6287) will provide assistance.
-A Complainant who wishes to obtain a protection order should contact the Family division of the Superior Court in his/her county, Monday-Friday from 8:30 a.m. to 3:30 p.m.
-On weekends, holidays, and weekdays after 3:30 p.m., when the Superior Court is closed, the Complainant may file a complaint at his/her local police department.
-The NJ Administrative Office of the Courts Family Practice Division has posted a guide online detailing the procedure for obtaining a protection order at:
+A Sexual Assault Nurse Examiner (S.A.N.E.) can be requested by a Complainant at the hospital or by calling SERV. - B. Protection Orders - 1.
+Under the Domestic Violence Act, a restraining order may be obtained by a victim of domestic violence committed by a spouse, former spouse, a present or former household member, someone with whom they have had or are expecting a child, or someone with whom they have had a dating relationship.
+Only an adult or an emancipated minor may obtain a restraining order.